ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ### Ablation Study: EPLB

-This section evaluates the impact of the Expert Parallelism Load Balancer (EPLB) on system performance through overall throughput analysis and detailed case studies.
+This section evaluates the impact of the EPLB on system performance through overall throughput analysis and detailed case studies.
 Given EPLB's sensitivity to workload distribution and distribution shifts in production environments, we focus on qualitative and generalizable insights rather than real-world performance, which requires production data.

 #### Overall Results

 The figure below illustrates EPLB's effect on throughput in large-scale settings.
 EPLB delivers a significant speedup of 1.49x (prefill) and 2.54x (decode), as expected, due to its ability to mitigate workload imbalances across GPUs.
 As the number of ranks scales, imbalances grow, and EPLB effectively addresses this in our large-scale experiments, leading to notable throughput improvements.